prebid/prebid-server/README.md

 > All contributions must follow the [Prebid Code of Conduct](https://prebid.org/code-of-conduct/) and the [Prebid Module Rules](https://docs.prebid.org/dev-docs/module-rules.html).

 ### Bid Adapter
-  allows prebid server to relay a bid request to your SSP and collect bids. you should only contribute an adapter for your own company. contributions from third parties are not permitted. follow the instructions here. click here to see a list of curently supported bidders.
+Bid Adapters are responsible for relaying an OpenRTB request to an SSP and mapping the bid response.
+We invite you to contribute an adapter for your SSP.
+Consult our guide on [building a bid adapter](https://docs.prebid.org/prebid-server/developers/add-new-bidder-go.html) for more information.

 ### Analytics Module
- allows prebid server to collect analytics.
+Analytics Modules enable analytics and reporting tools to collect data from Prebid Server, allowing publishers to gather valuable insights from their header bidding traffic.
+The information made available to Analytics Modules is subject to Prebid Server privacy controls.
+We welcome you to contribute a module for your platform.
+Refer to our guide on [building an analytics module](https://docs.prebid.org/prebid-server/developers/pbs-build-an-analytics-adapter.html) for more information.

 ### Auction Module
   extends the behavior of prebid server in many ways, such as bid filters, a/b testing, etc. follow our instructions here.